 NOTE: The same questions apply to Nnef_ChargeableThird Party API.

 SA2 Answer:

-In this release (Rel-16), as described in clause 5.2.6.8 and 5.2.6.9 of TS 23.502, the DNN, the S-NSSAI, and/or a reference to the server domain name cannot be used as traffic identification as a concrete description of the traffic (that is subject to the special QoS/charging treatment) is required.
+In this release Rel-16, as described in clause 5.2.6.8 and 5.2.6.9 of TS 23.502, the DNN, the S-NSSAI, and/or a reference to the server domain name are not used as traffic identification, because a concrete description of the traffic (that is subject to the special QoS/charging treatment) is required to differentiate the flows within the PDU Session, which has a certain DNN/S-NSSAI.
+(For example, DNN/S-NSSAI cannot differentiate the flows within a PDU Session.)
 And this concrete description can only be achieved by using the Flow description(s) parameter (or the application identifier mapped from the AF identifier as described in the first answer).

+In addition to the answers above, SA2 considers it’s beneficial for AF to provide DNN/S-NSSAI (e.g. to facilitate BSF/PCF discovery for the NEF in case of MAC address is used for the PDU session, or to deal with cases where 5GMS AF and 5GMS AS are in different Data Networks or different Network Slices) when it’s available for the two service operations in discussion, thus 23.502 CR 2491 is agreed.